-Where can I find more information on Dr. Jackson and these procedures?
+Where can I find more information on these procedures?

 Dr. Jackson has a YouTube channel.
-Go to google and search for "Dr. Jackson and Cataract Surgery" and you will find videos about cataracts, astigmatism, zepto, miloop, and other helpful videos.
+Go to google and search for "Dr. Jackson and Cataract Surgery" and you will find videos about cataracts, astigmatism and other helpful videos.

 Please bring this booklet with you to all of your appointments before and after the surgery including any visits with your optometrist.